 We have no inside knowledge to think so, but we suspect Mizuno saw an opportunity to feed off a bit of confusion.
 The bats are made similarly---both two piece composites with a big barrel.
 Both have the same price point.
 And both, oddly, are named the Ghost.

-There are no less than 5 major brands that offer a two piece composite bat with a big barrel.
+There are no fewer than 5 major brands that offer a two piece composite bat with a big barrel.
 DeMarini offers a CF Zen.
 Slugger offers a 918 Prime.
 Easton makes the Ghost X. Rawlings makes a Quatro.
 Axe's version is called the Avenge.
 And, now, Mizuno's two piece composite with a big barrel, a light swing, and an outrageous price point (they all are) is called the Ghost.